Work-integrated Learning (WIL) Bursary

 What counts as work-integrated learning (WIL)?

-This grant focuses on four main types of work-integrated learning:
+This bursary focuses on four main types of work-integrated learning:

 How does the application process work?

-Applications will be reviewed, and all applicants will be contacted on Tuesday, October 17 about their results.
-It will be important to check your email at this time!
-Successful applicants will be asked to complete and return additional paperwork by Friday, October 20.
+Applications will be reviewed after the deadline, and all applicants will be contacted by October 17 about their results.
+Successful applicants will be asked to complete and return additional paperwork by October 24.
 We will not be able to issue funds to students who do not return their paperwork by this date.

-Funding will be applied to student accounts of successful applicants early November.
+Funding will be applied to student accounts of successful applicants mid-November.

 How will it be decided who gets a bursary?